DoctorWkt/Fuzemsys/README.md

 Compile Bintools and install into `/opt/fcc`, then compile the compiler kit and install there as well.

-Do a `make; make install` here to build at the 6809 and Z80 emulators and install them into `/opt/fcc/bin/`.
+Do a `make; make install` here to build the 6809 and Z80 emulators and install them into `/opt/fcc/bin/`.
 This will also install the 6809/Z80 include files and the 6809/Z80 libraries.

 ## Tests

-With the emulator installed, change into the `tests` directory and do a `make -f Makefile.6809` to build the 6809 test executables.
+With the emulators installed, change into the `tests` directory and do a `make -f Makefile.6809` to build the 6809 test executables.
 Now, for example, you can run:

 ```